rrthomas/nancy/README.nancy.md

   or directory in the output, the name in the input tree is expanded, and any `.nancy` suffix is removed.
 There is one exception: the root directory (or file) is called `OUTPUT` (that is, the `OUTPUT` argument to Nancy).
+  However, if `OUTPUT` already exists and is a directory, and the root is a file, then the output is written with its expanded file name to the directory `OUTPUT`.

 Input files, which are not copied to the output in any form, can be used by commands in other files.
 They can also be used for documentation or other